Skip to content

 It is best to assemble (solder together) on a breadboard, using two header pins to lock together the alignment of the Add-on Module and the RPi Pico.

-Just make sure you don't solder the pins to the tracker!
+Don't solder the alignment pins to the tracker!

 Solder all other pads first, then remove the tracker from the breadboard and solder the final two pads that were used for alignment.